 The symptoms of cyclothymia are not as severe as those caused by bipolar disorder, although they are similar.
 Someone with cyclothymic disorder can generally function normally but have some challenges because of the mood shifts.

-It is common for someone diagnosed with a mental illness to have others, or to have a substance use disorder.
+It is common for someone diagnosed with a mental illness to have other mental health disorders.
 A review of several studies of cyclothymic disorder found that some of the most common co-occurring disorders and complications with this mental illness are anxiety disorders, personality disorders, substance use disorders, and poor impulse control.

 Suicidal thoughts or behaviors may also be complications of cyclothymia, especially when it is left untreated.
 Cyclothymic disorder may also develop into bipolar disorder, but with long-term, effective treatment it is possible to lower this risk or prevent the mood episodes from becoming more severe and turning into full mania or major depression.